 Differentiating E. histolytica Cysts from the Commensal Amoeba Cysts

-As mentioned previously, observation of cysts is often a better way to differentiate the amoeba.
-The most important characteristics to look for are: number and appearance of nuclei, presence and appearance of chromatoid bodies, and presence of glycogen.
-Chromatoid bodies are dark staining, rod-like structures in the cytoplasm.
+As mentioned previously, observing cysts is often a better way to differentiate the amoeba.
+The most important characteristics to look for are the number and appearance of nuclei, the presence and appearance of chromatoid bodies, and the presence of glycogen.
+Chromatoid bodies are dark-staining, rod-like structures in the cytoplasm.

-As shown in Table 5, E. histolytica cysts are most similar to E. harmanni and E.coli cysts.
-The major point of differentiation is that E. histolytica cysts have 1-4 nuclei visible, but E. coli cysts generally have up to 8 or more.
-E. hartmanni have 1-4, but they are notably smaller.
+As shown in Table 5, E. histolytica cysts are most similar to E. hartmanni and E. coli cysts.
+The major point of differentiation is that E. histolytica cysts have 1–4 nuclei visible, but E. coli cysts generally have up to 8 or more.
+E. hartmanni has 1–4, but they are notably smaller.

 Cysts are stained with trichrome unless otherwise noted.